 An elderly patient has not eaten all day.
 The nurse asks him to take a few bites, but he refuses.
 Later that afternoon, a Companion Care Program volunteer enters the room and makes idle conversation.
 The volunteer then asks the patient if he is hungry.
-Soon, with the assistance of the volunteer, the patient is eating his first meal of the day.
-The nurse is pleasantly surprised.
+Soon, with assistance from the volunteer, the patient eats his first meal of the day—a pleasant surprise for the nurse.

-This is one of the many benefits of the UCLA Companion Care Program, where volunteers regularly visit elderly patients at Ronald Reagan UCLA Medical Center to talk, listen, play games and provide companionship when these patients would otherwise be alone.
+In the UCLA Companion Care Program, volunteers regularly visit elderly patients at Ronald Reagan UCLA Medical Center to talk, listen, play games and provide companionship.
+Many of these patients would be alone without their volunteers.

 "Hospitalizations are very precarious times for older people," says David Reuben, MD.
 "It's like sending people up into space."

 Dr. Reuben is Chief, Division of Geriatrics at UCLA, and the Archstone Foundation Chair and Professor at the David Geffen School of Medicine at UCLA.
 He is also a member of the Companion Care Program staff.

 "Older people who come to the hospital are frequently all alone, not because they don't have family but more and more because family caregivers are increasingly busy, particularly if they are the children of hospitalized patients or if they are the spouses," says Dr. Reuben.

 Paying it forward as a Companion Care Program volunteer